arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-President<strong> Joe Biden</strong> rejected the idea of a “new Cold War” with China and said he believed Taiwan faced no “imminent” threat of invasion.
+President<strong> Joe Biden</strong> rejected the idea of a “new cold war” with China and said he believed Taiwan faced no “imminent” threat of invasion.
 The remarks came after a three-hour meeting with his Chinese counterpart, <strong>Xi Jinping,</strong> ahead of the [G20 summit](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit) in Indonesia.
 Antony Blinken, America’s secretary of state, will visit Beijing early next year to follow up on the talks.

-<strong>Ukraine’s</strong> president, Volodymyr Zelensky, visited the [liberated](https://te.arielherself.xyz/europe/2022/11/11/russia-claims-to-have-completed-its-withdrawal-from-kherson) city of <strong>Kherson</strong> and addressed a crowd gathered in the main square.
+<strong>Ukraine’s</strong> president, Volodymyr Zelensky, [visited](https://te.arielherself.xyz/europe/2022/11/14/kherson-celebrates-liberation-and-a-visit-from-volodymyr-zelensky) the [liberated](https://te.arielherself.xyz/europe/2022/11/11/russia-claims-to-have-completed-its-withdrawal-from-kherson) city of <strong>Kherson</strong> and addressed a crowd gathered in the main square.
 Mr Zelensky reportedly said that Ukraine was “ready for peace”.
 Earlier he said that investigators have documented more than 400 war crimes committed by Russian troops around the city.
 Ukraine has also accused Russia of laying mines around critical infrastructure.

 <strong>Amazon </strong>will lay off around 10,000 employees in its technology, human resources and retail divisions, according to the <em>New York Times</em>.
 The redundancies, slated to begin this week, represent 3% of the e-commerce giant’s workforce and the largest such cut in its history.
 It follows similar moves by [Meta](https://te.arielherself.xyz/graphic-detail/2022/11/07/meta-will-lay-off-13-of-its-workforce), Twitter and Lyft, as America’s<strong> big tech</strong> industry grapples with the possibility of a looming recession.